marco-sarti/ddqla/README.md

-# Agent Class
+# BaseAgent Class
-The Agent class is an abstract class that implements an agent for reinforcement learning.
+It is an abstract class that implements an agent for reinforcement learning.
 This class can be extended to create specific agents for different environments.

 ## Constructor
-The constructor of the Agent class accepts the following parameters:
+The constructor accepts the following parameters:

 - **num_actions**: The number of possible actions that the agent can take.
 - **environment**: The environment in which the agent operates, represented as a numpy array.